 Ask the hard questions—Have a candidate tell you about a time that they have had to admit a fault or communicate bad news at work.
 Their responses to difficult questions about stressful times can provide insight into their soft skills.

 Of course, not every soft skill is of equal importance for every position.
 For example, communication skills might be more important for a client-facing position, while problem solving and conflict resolution are necessary for those in management.

-As an HR professional, you play an important role in seeking out soft skills and helping your organization function smoothly.
+For More Information As an HR professional, you play an important role in seeking out soft skills and helping your organization function smoothly.
 For more information and help finding the right candidates for your company, contact Allegeant LLC today.